ofekatr/Employees-Service/README.md

-# A CRUD Service for employees mangement.
+# A CRUD Service For Employees Mangement.